 6. Pickled Cucumbers

 Known also as Gherkins, these are cucumbers that have been pickled in a solution of water and salt.
+It can be done with the help of Sauerkraut Crock where chopped cucumbers are stored and fermented.
 Through this process, they are left to ferment for a few days, which makes them sour at the end.
 This makes pickled cucumbers a healthy probiotic food that helps boost our digestive system.
 Pickles are a great source of vitamin K, making them essential to aid with blood clotting.
 Plus, people love them as they are low in calories as well.
 It’s important to note that pickled cucumbers are high in sodium, and those that are made with vinegar do not have live probiotics.

 7. Traditional Buttermilk